tydaeus/notes/windows/scripting/cmd.exe_scripting.md

 * `%~f1` provides the fully qualified path name
 * `%~$PATH:1` searches PATH and expands %1 to the fully qualified name of the first match

+##### Limitations
+**WARNING**: Most parameter extension only works to correctly retrieve all file info if the file's fully qualified path was provided, or the file is in the CWD.
+If this is not the case, parameter extension will behave as if the file is in CWD but has no information.

+For example, if foo.cmd is in PATH but not in CWD, calling foo.cmd and then referencing `%~dp0` within foo will return CWD\foo.cmd, even though foo.cmd is not in the CWD.

 ### Variable Replacement
 Command scripting includes a built-in command to perform simple replacement operations on a variable.